Part of redundant train carriage at Scottish station raises awareness of mental health

 Rail manufacturer Alstom donated the carriage, and award-winning artist, Rob Mulholland, from Arcadia Sculpture Centre in Loch Lomond developed the final design.

-Suggestions for the design had the support of Samaritans and from workshops for members of the community, including patients from NHS Beckford Lodge, Lanarkshire Action for Mental Health, and Police Scotland Youth volunteers.
+Suggestions for the design had the support of and from workshops for members of the community, including patients from NHS Beckford Lodge, Lanarkshire Action for Mental Health, and Police Scotland Youth volunteers.

 Hope in Hamilton and artist, Rob Mulholland. // Credit: Avanti West Coast